Heat wave has US South sweltering, from tornado-ravaged West Texas town to Florida beaches

 “The reason we’re having such heat is there is a lot of moisture being pulled up from the Gulf of Mexico,” Prater said.
 “That’s working with the warmer temperatures to induce … that ‘feels like’ temperature.”

-Two women and an 11-year-old boy died and as many as 125 people were injured when the tornado slammed into Perryton.
+Two women and an 11-year-old boy died when the tornado slammed into Perryton.
 On Saturday, authorities upgraded the intensity of the twister to EF-3, saying it packed winds of up to 140 mph (225 kph).

 Ochiltree County Sheriff Terry Bouchard told KVII-TV in Amarillo that missing people had been located.